 The College of Alameda Promise Program includes our promise services and programming for Peralta (Oakland) Promise and Alameda Promise.

-The College of Alameda Promise Program provides free tuition for a year, book stipends, priority registration, and dedicated counseling for eligible students.
+The College of Alameda Promise Program provides free tuition for a year (possible second year meeting program requirements), book stipends, priority registration, and dedicated counseling for eligible students.
 The program is open to first-time, full-time college students who seek to complete a certificate, degree, and/or plan to transfer to a four-year university.

 The College of Alameda Promise Program aims to:

 - Increase the percentage of high school graduates entering college in the city of Alameda and Oakland